 2. Try small garden decking ideas that use vertical space

 Just because your deck is small, that doesn't mean you can't make the most of floral displays on it.
 The trick is to use the walls.
-Here, on this balcony deck by @j_habite, the decking has been continued up the wall to provide hanging space for containers.
+This small decking idea by @j_habite, uses decking up the wall to provide hanging space for containers.
 The wrap-around approach makes for visual continuity, which makes the area feel bigger and more cohesive too.
 Clever.

 Small garden spaces call for clever seating and storage solutions, so take note of any space that could be used for a custom-built seating area.